Arch3nemy/music/README.md

-# Template for kotlin gradle and clean architecture
+# Template for kotlin gradle, jetpack compose and clean architecture